SoothingMist/Embeddable-Software-for-Irrigation-Control/README.md

 ETo-UsingWeatherDataFile - Calculates ETo, evapatranspiration for a reference crop.
 Data input is from a file of historical weather data.
 If you only need ETo, this is the program to use.

+ETc-UsingEToPlusWeatherDataFile - Integrates the ETo calculation with a Kc table for a single crop under normal conditions.
+The result is ETc for that crop under those conditions during the specified growing season.
+Data input is from a file of historical weather data.
+If you have a specific Kc table, this is the program to use.

 ========================

 These are old codes that are being improved.
 They read a different version of the weather data.

-ETc-UsingEToPlusWeatherDataFile - Integrates the ETo calculation with a Kc table for a specific crop under specific conditions.
-The result is ETc for that crop under those conditions during the specified growing season.
-Data input is from a file of historical weather data.
-If your Kc table is specific and not general, this is the program to use.

 ETc-CalculatedFromGeneralTable - Calculates ETc using FAO's general Kc and crop-growth-phase tables and associated equations for single-parameter/normal-conditions.
 This is the program to use if you use the general Kc tables.